dragonjt2/Lizard/Planned_Changes.md

 Mark users for pending kidnap, this should allow users to be marked when not in a voice channel and solve the issue of what happens if someone leaves before kidnap occurs

-Cache text files in memory.
 Add comments to code, short and simple, no emojis!
-Split code into seperate files, no more monolithic code files Fix file structure: assets assets/frames
+Fix file structure:
+assets
+assets/frames